Accessible Learning Labs — Knowledge Resource

 What This Work Is

 Inclusive facilitation is not a set of techniques applied to a session.
-It is a stance — a way of showing up that is shaped by how the facilitator understands power, identity, and whose knowledge counts in a room.
-The techniques matter, but they are downstream of something more foundational: the facilitator's own reflective practice and their ability to read and reshape the dynamics that determine whether people can genuinely participate.
+It is a professional stance — shaped by how the facilitator understands power, identity, and whose knowledge is treated as legitimate.
+Techniques matter, but they are downstream of something more foundational: the facilitator's reflective practice and capacity to read and reshape the dynamics that determine whether people can genuinely participate.

-This is what distinguishes facilitation from instruction.
-A skilled instructor can transfer knowledge into a well-designed structure.
-A skilled facilitator can hold a space where knowledge emerges — where people with different positions, perspectives, and relationships to power can think together in ways that none of them could have managed alone.
-Inclusive facilitation adds another layer: it requires active attention to who is being excluded from that process, and the willingness to name and address exclusion as it unfolds.
+This distinguishes facilitation from instruction.
+A skilled instructor transfers knowledge into a well-designed structure.
+A skilled facilitator holds space for knowledge to emerge — enabling people with different positions, perspectives, and relationships to power to think together productively.
+Inclusive facilitation adds a further layer: active attention to who is being excluded from that process, and the willingness to name and address exclusion as it unfolds.

-"The ability to critically reflect on one's own biases, power, and identity is not a supplementary competency.
-It is the foundation that every other facilitation skill rests on."
+Critical reflection on one's own biases, power, and identity is not a supplementary competency.
+It is the foundation on which every other facilitation skill rests.

 Inclusive facilitation is sometimes described as a communication style — warmer, more patient, more attentive to who is speaking.
-That framing is too thin.
-It reduces a structural practice to an interpersonal one, and locates the work in the facilitator's manner rather than in the design of the learning environment and the systems it sits within.
+That framing is too narrow.
+It reduces a structural practice to an interpersonal one, locating the work in the facilitator's manner rather than in the design of the learning environment and the systems surrounding it.

-What inclusive facilitation actually involves is closer to this: designing and holding learning environments where the full range of participants can contribute, where power dynamics are made visible rather than ignored, and where the organization's capacity to do this work grows rather than remaining dependent on any individual facilitator.
+What inclusive facilitation actually involves is designing and holding learning environments where the full range of participants can contribute, where power dynamics are made visible rather than ignored, and where the organization's capacity for this work grows rather than remaining dependent on any single facilitator.
 It is simultaneously a technical competency, a relational practice, a structural intervention, and an ongoing reflective discipline.

 ↑ Back to contents